rjudy1/autonav/README.md

 - `/Port` which is the port the GPS is on

 ### Teensy/Encoders
 The encoders publish to the `encoder_data` topic.
 They can track the distance the wheels travel to the centimeter and report the change since last message.
 This node is extremely important it actually sends the motor messages to the wheels and also manages the lights.
-This was merged with the motor controller to save resources and time
+This was merged with the motor controller to save resources and time.
+Additional params for separating speeds have been added
 - `/TeensyEncodersPort`
 - `/TeensyBaudrate`
 - `TeensyUpdateDelay` - sets the time between collection data from the encoders